15 Musical Artists Who Should Be Inducted Into The Rock & Roll Hall of Fame

 #2: Sonic Youth

 With the exception of The Smiths and Pixies, they haven't been waiting as long as other bands on this list.
 But they are arguably the most important indie and underground rock band ever.
 With Nirvana being inducted in 2014 (their first year of eligibility), it is a shame that a band like Sonic Youth that directly influenced them are not inducted first.
-That being said it would of also of been cool if they were inducted at the same time of Nirvana.
+It would of also of been cool if they were inducted at the same time of Nirvana.

 As an independent band, Sonic Youth released three albums: EVOL, Sister and Daydream Nation that were considered important blueprints for the development of indie and alternative rock (including sub genres such as grunge).
 Concerning Daydream Nation, in 2006 that album was listed in the Library of Congress National Recording Registry acknowledging musical recordings of cultural importance.
 The song "Teenage Riot" from that album is included in the Hall as one of the songs that "Shaped Rock & Roll".